sisl/PLite.jl/docs/definition.rst

 Reward
 ======

-The reward function takes in a state-action pair (*s*, *a*) and returns a scalar value indicating the expected reward received when executing action *a* from state *s*.
+The reward function takes in a state-action pair *(s, a)* and returns a scalar value indicating the expected reward received when executing action *a* from state *s*.
 We assume that the reward function is a deterministic function of *s* and *a*.

-The process of defining the reward function is similar to that for the *T*(*s*, *a*) type transition function.
+The process of defining the reward function is similar to that for the *T(s, a)* type transition function.
 We need to pass in an ordered array of variable names for PLite's internal housekeeping.

 ::